timfulton1/intensity_duration_app/README.md

 ### Background

-I developed this application to make it easy for cyclists to estimate their critical power and runners to estimate their critical speed.
+I developed this application to make it easy for cyclists to estimate their critical power (CP) and runners to estimate their critical speed (CS).

+The sustainable duration of exercise is dependent upon the intensity (i.e., power or speed) at which the exercise is performed.
+This fundamental concept is known as the intensity-duration relationship, and for exercise durations of ~2–40 minutes, can be modeled by a two-parameter hyperbolic equation (see methods below).
+Critical power (or speed) is the highest power that can be sustained primarily by aerobic metabolism while still achieving a metabolic steady state.
+Critical power (or speed) is also a metabolic threshold such that exercising at powers (or speeds) above CP will cause increased reliance on anaerobic metabolism and a greater accumulation of fatigue-inducing metabolites.
+For a given speed faster than CS, the time until task failure is dependent on the magnitude of D', suggesting that D' can be viewed as a fatigue buffer (or fatigue constant).

 ### Methods